Accessible, adapted rooms available on Frenchay Campus.

 We can accommodate guide dogs and other assistance animals in the Frenchay Student Village and Wallscourt Park.
 Let us know your requirements as soon as possible.
 We will require formal evidence from a doctor before we can process a request of this nature and your animal must be registered as a support animal.

-We can include visual fire alarms and vibrating pad alarms for students with hearing impairments.
+We can organise visual fire alarms or vibrating pad alarms for students who are D/deaf or hard of hearing – please just ask.

 We may be able to make other adaptations on an individual basis, for example if you have a visual impairment, or need a personal medication fridge/freezer (as long as we get enough notice these are needed).